DRiFTy17/JavaScript-Object-Context/README.md

   Returns all objects in the context in their current state.

-  - `parameter` `boolean` If true is passed, then the internal objects are returned, otherwise the objects as they were added are returned in their current state.
+  - `parameter` `boolean` `returnMappedObjects` If true is passed, then the internal objects are returned, otherwise the objects as they were added are returned in their current state.
   - `returns` `array` An array of all existing objects.

 * **`array` getUnmodifiedObjects(parentsOnly)**

   Returns all objects that have status of 'Unmodified'.

-  - `parameter` `boolean` Retrieve only parent objects if true, false will fetch all objects including children.
+  - `parameter` `boolean` `parentsOnly` Retrieve only parent objects if true, false will fetch all objects including children.
   - `returns` `array` An array of objects with a status of 'Unmodified'.

 * **`array` getModifiedObjects(parentsOnly)**

   Returns all objects that have status of 'Modified'.

-  - `parameter` `boolean` Retrieve only parent objects if true, false will fetch all objects including children.
+  - `parameter` `boolean` `parentsOnly` Retrieve only parent objects if true, false will fetch all objects including children.
   - `returns` `array` An array of objects with a status of 'Modified'.

 * **`array` getNewObjects(parentsOnly)**

   Returns all objects that have status of 'New'.

-  - `parameter` `boolean` Retrieve only parent objects if true, false will fetch all objects including children.
+  - `parameter` `boolean` `parentsOnly` Retrieve only parent objects if true, false will fetch all objects including children.
   - `returns` `array` An array of objects with a status of 'New'.

 * **`array` getDeletedObjects(parentsOnly)**

   Returns all objects that have status of 'Deleted'.

-  - `parameter` `boolean` Retrieve only parent objects if true, false will fetch all objects including children.
+  - `parameter` `boolean` `parentsOnly` Retrieve only parent objects if true, false will fetch all objects including children.
   - `returns` `array` An array of objects with a status of 'Deleted'.

 * **`array` getObjectsByType(requestedType)**

   Attempts to find all objects in the context that have the `requestedType` noted in their metadata.
 If an object does not   provide a type, its default type of 'Object' will be used.

-  - `parameter` `string` The type of objects to fetch from the context.
+  - `parameter` `string` `requestedType` The type of objects to fetch from the context.
   - `returns` `array` An array of objects found.

 * **`object` acceptChanges()**